Nominations are no longer being accepted for the 2016 Voice Awards.

-If you know of a television or film production that includes a dignified, respectful, and accurate portrayal of people with mental and/or substance use disorders, please nominate it for a 2016 Voice Award.
+Television and film productions that included a dignified, respectful, and accurate portrayal of people with mental and/or substance use disorders were eligible for the 2016 Voice Awards.

-Eligible productions should emphasize the positive journey of recovery from behavioral health issues.
-The production must have publicly aired after April 15, 2015.
+Nominated productions should have emphasized the positive journey of recovery from these conditions and must have aired in a public setting after April 15, 2015.